JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Defaults to :code:`geodesic` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`maximum`.

+  * :code:`records_are_single_obs`: When set to :code:`true`, thinning is performed on whole records (profiles), rather than treating every observation in every record as an individual observation.
+(See :ref:`here <radiosonde_example_yaml>` for an example of using the :code:`obs space.obsdatain.obsgrouping` YAML option to group observations into records.)
+Thus if a record (specifically the earliest non-missing observation in a record) is deemed to be thinned, or accepted, every observation in that record is respectively thinned or accepted.
+This option does nothing if observations are not grouped into records.
+Can be used in combination with other options, such as :code:`priority_variable` - except if :code:`category_variable` is given while :code:`records_are_single_obs: true`, an exception will be thrown.

+  * :code:`select_median`: When set to :code:`true`, retain the observation whose :code:`ObsValue` (or :code:`DerivedObsValue` - the latest modified valid type) is closest to the median value of all observations in the cell.
+(Cells containing no observations are ignored; option not tested with :code:`priority_variable` or :code:`category_variable` set.)

+  * :code:`min_num_obs_per_bin`: Set to an integer to retain observations only from cells with greater than or equal to this number of observations in the cell.
+All observations in cells with less than this many observations are rejected.
+If set to <= :math:`1`, accept the single observation in any cell with only one observation.
+(Only applies when :code:`select_median: true`; otherwise this option does nothing; if :code:`min_num_obs_per_bin` is not set when :code:`select_median: true`, the default value is :math:`5`.)

   * :code:`tiebreaker_pick_latest`: Set this option to :code:`true` to make the filter select the observation with the later time within a cell, when the distance to the centre of the cell is equal between the observations being compared and the observations have equal priorities.